 The Black Suit and White Shirt

 Looking to push this look one step further?
 How about opting for the tuxedo.
-The main difference between a tux and a run-of-the-mill black suit and white shirt is the presence of satin on the lapels and trims, and the bow tie or cummerbund/vest worn with it finishes off a true occasion wear piece.
+The main difference between a tux and a classic black suit and white suit shirt is the presence of satin on the lapels and trims, and the bow tie or cummerbund/vest worn with it finishes off a true occasion wear piece.
 The very last word in debonair sophistication, the tux is the reserve of the elite of social engagements and we’d argue that a gent looks at his very best in a beautifully crafted tuxedo.
 Shop our tuxedo accessories collection on site here.

 The All Black Suit and Black Shirt

 Black, on black, on black.
 You can sometimes have too much of a good thing, and in our opinion, the black suit and black shirt (often paired with a black tie, see our choice of pleasure here) is a bridge too far.
 All though quite a common look, the lack of contrast in black suit black shirt means that the overall shape and cut of the jacket, shirt, waistcoat and even the tie are lost in the darkness and leaves the wearer looking flat.

-Style is a personal choice, and you won't be undertaking any fashion faux pas with this look, but with so many amazing combinations out there, whether you lean towards subtle or flamboyant, we'd say the black suit with black shirt is one to avoid.
+Style is a personal choice, and you won't be undertaking any fashion faux pas with this black on black suit look, but with so many amazing combinations out there, whether you lean towards subtle or flamboyant, we'd say the black suit with black shirt is one to avoid.
 If you do love this combination and styling choice, may we suggest to add some texture interest in the tie and pocket square to add subtle details to break up the tonal.

 The Black Suit and Printed Shirt